jared0801/AngularKanban/README.md

 Build the files for production
 ```
-ng build
+ng build (--prod)
 ```

-Or deploy it using Firebase
+And deploy it using Firebase
 ```
-ng deploy
+firebase deploy
 ```